-35.1.
-Quantum of annual leave

-- (a) Annual leave on full pay is to be granted in accordance with the NES as follows: - (i) Full time employees four weeks annual leave - (ii) Full time shift workers five weeks annual leave - (iii) Part time employees four weeks annual leave on a pro rata basis - (iii) Part time shift workers five weeks annual leave on a pro rata basis - (b) For the purposes of this clause, a shift worker is an employee who is not a day worker as defined in clause 22 (a) Span of Hours and clause 23 (a) Span of hours for Home Care Classifications.

-35.2.
-Taking of leave

-- (a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months. - (b) The employer shall give each employee where practicable, three months notice of the date upon which he or she shall enter upon leave and, in any event, such notice shall not be less than one month.

-35.3.
-Payment for annual leave

-- (a) Before going on annual leave, an employee will be paid the amount of wages they would have received for ordinary time worked had they not been on leave during that period. - (b) At the election of the employee such payments may be paid in accordance with the usual pay day relevant to the period of leave being taken.

-35.4 Cashing out of Annual Leave
+- 37.1 Quantum of Annual Leave - (a) Annual leave on full pay is to be granted in accordance with the NES as follows: - (i) Full time employees four weeks (152 hours) annual leave - (ii) Full time shiftworkers five weeks (190 hours) annual leave - (iii) Part time employees four weeks annual leave on a pro rata basis - (iv) Part time shiftworkers five weeks annual leave on a pro rata basis - (b) For the purposes of this clause, a shiftworker is an employee who is not a day worker as defined in Clause 24(a) Span of Hours and Clause 25(a) Span of Hours for Home Care Classifications. - 37.2 Taking of Leave - (a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months. - (b) The employer shall give each employee where practicable, three months notice of the date upon which the employee shall enter upon leave and, in any event, such notice shall not be less than one month. - 37.3 Payment for Annual Leave - (a) Before going on annual leave, an employee will be paid the amount of wages they would have received for ordinary time worked had they not been on leave during that period. - (b) At the election of the employee such payments may be paid in accordance with the usual pay day relevant to the period of leave being taken. - 37.4 Cashing out of Annual Leave

-- (a) Annual leave credited to an employee may be cashed out, subject to the following conditions: - (i) paid annual leave must not be cashed out if the cashing out would result in the employee's remaining accrued entitlement to paid annual leave being less than 4 weeks; and - (ii) each cashing out of a particular amount of paid annual leave must be by a separate agreement in writing between the employer and the employee; and - (iii) the employee must be paid at least the full amount that would have been payable to the employee had the employee taken the leave that the employee has forgone.
+Annual leave credited to an employee may be cashed out, subject to the following conditions:

+- Paid annual leave must not be cashed out if the cashing out would result in the employee's remaining accrued entitlement to paid annual leave being less than four weeks; and - (ii) Each cashing out of a particular amount of paid annual leave must be by a separate agreement in writing between the employer and the employee; and

+- (iii) The employee must be paid at teast the full amount that would have been payable to the employee had the employee taken the leave that the employee has forgone. - 37.5 Annual Leave Loading